IES-Org/ies-core/README.md

 > It is intended solely for collaboration among NDTP teams and authorised suppliers.
 > It is **not open source** and must not be disclosed, redistributed, or published externally.

-This repository contains the development artifacts for the IES [INSERT-NAME-HERE] ontology.
+This repository contains the development artifacts for the IES Core ontology.
 It follows the standard IES ontology development repository structure and incorporates shared IES tools and GitHub workflows.

 ---